Request a Free Consultation

 Even if you are operating an ATV on property you own, it is a good idea to have a policy in place.
 This eliminates any potential coverage pitfalls if you decide to take it an impromptu off-premises ride.
 Furthermore, if you ride on trails or hunt on property that is not your own, you definitely should have a policy.
 If you ever ride down the road on your ATV, it is imperative that you cover this liability exposure.
 Additionally, the recreational vehicle policy can provide coverage for physical damage to your vehicle as well as first party benefits such as medical expenses, wage loss, etc.

 Can I put a motorhome on a Personal Auto Policy?

 Many carriers offer RV policies with rates tailored for a seasonal recreational vehicle.
 You may be able to insure a camper trailer that is being pulled by one of your personal autos, on your personal auto policy.
 On a personal auto policy, the liability for a trailer in tow comes from the power unit that is pulling it, however, if you want coverage for physical damage to the trailer, you need to schedule the item and state the value when the policy is written.

 Are recreational vehicle policies expensive?

-It depends on the coverages that you wish to buy, but typically recreational vehicle policies are not extraordinarily expensive and can be purchased for reasonable premium amounts.
+It depends on the coverages that you wish to buy, but, typically, recreational vehicle policies are not extraordinarily expensive and can be purchased for reasonable premium amounts.
 For example, a motorcycle policy may have a liability rate significantly less than a car or pickup truck because its capability of inflicting bodily injury or property damage is significantly lower than another vehicle which weighs several tons.
-At the same time, your first party benefits on a motorcycle policy may be more expensive than those benefits on a personal auto policy since bodily injury to the operator can often be more severe even in minor accidents.
+At the same time, your first party benefits on a motorcycle policy may be more expensive than those benefits on a personal auto policy since the bodily injury to the operator can often be more severe even in minor accidents.

 How can I put my recreational vehicle liability under my personal umbrella policy?